Everything We Know About Coronavirus and How It Will Affect United States Disney Parks

 The Walt Disney Travel Company is now waiving the $50 fee to change travel reservations for any reservation within 30 days or less prior to arrival.
 Note that this waived fee is for travel changes only, not cancelations.
 As of posting, the fee will not be waived for cancellations.
 The change policy also only applies to changes for a later date in 2020, therefore you can't change your vacation to a much later date.
 Disney World has also issued a statement regarding tickets and annual passes and the policies and procedures they will be following to accommodate all travel plans throughout the ban.
 The full statement can be read here.

 This is a virus that is spreading rapidly around the United States and around the World.
-Florida Governor Ron Desantis has declared a state of emergency for the state of Florida, and while the public health risk in California remains low, there have been several cases of the virus within the state of California.
+Florida Governor Ron Desantis has declared a state of emergency for the state of Florida.

 Here at Lost Bros, we want everyone to stay safe.
 Practice sanitation regularly.
 Wash your hands, cover your mouth and nose, and seek medical attention immediately if you feel sick.
 Ultimately, we advise you to use your best judgment when deciding whether or not to travel to the Disney parks.
 We recommend regularly staying informed by visiting back to this article, as well as trusted national news sources, Official Disney press releases, and the Florida Department of Health website or the Orange County Public Health Care Agency for the latest on the COVID-19 pandemic.